JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Gradle plugin

 This guide is primarily focused on packaging Compose applications using the Compose Multiplatform Gradle plugin.
 The `org.jetbrains.compose` plugin provides tasks for basic packaging, obfuscation, and macOS code signing.

 The plugin simplifies the process of packaging applications into native distributions using `jpackage` and running an application locally.
 Distributable applications are self-contained, installable binaries that include all the necessary Java runtime components, without requiring a JDK to be installed on the target system.

 To minimize package size, the Gradle plugin uses the [jlink](https://openjdk.org/jeps/282) tool that ensures bundling only the necessary Java modules in the distributable package.
 However, you still must configure the Gradle plugin to specify which modules you need.
-For more information, see the `Configuring included JDK modules` section.
+For more information, see the [](#including-jdk-modules) section.

 As an alternative, you can use [Conveyor](https://www.hydraulic.software), an external tool not developed by JetBrains.
 Conveyor supports online updates, cross-building, and various other features but requires a [license](https://hydraulic.software/pricing.html) for non-open source projects.